Toxic Baby Food Autism Lawsuit

 To put things into perspective, the FDA has a strict limit for lead in bottled water at 5 ppb (parts per billion).
 In many of these brands, the lead content that was measured in tests would reach as high as 641 ppb in some Nurture (HappyBABY) products and 886.9 ppb in ingredients used in Beech-Nut baby food products.

-It should be noted that The FDA, CDC, WHO, EPA, AMA, and AAP agree that any amount of lead exposure among babies drastically increases the health risk of developmental and cognitive disorders.
-Certain baby foods, such as rice-based foods like puffs and teething biscuits, as well as those that utilize carrot and sweet potato, were found to have particularly high levels of heavy metals since those ingredients absorb them from the soil more.
+Certain baby foods, such as rice-based foods like puffs and teething biscuits, as well as those that utilize carrots and sweet potatoes, were found to have particularly high levels of heavy metals since those ingredients absorb them more from the soil.

 The house subcommittee report highlighted the following findings regarding heavy metal contamination of popular baby food products.